vacant-observer/AI-ML-MiniProjects/gymnasium-environment-explorer/README.md

 6. To run a random agent:
    - Select an environment and click the "Run Random Agent" button.
    - Choose the run mode (continuous, steps, or episodes) and set parameters in the dialog.
+7. To visualize the observation space:
+   - Select an environment and click the "Visualize Observation Space" button.
+   - Choose between a random sample or an initialized environment observation.

 ## How it Works
 1. The script uses Gymnasium's registry to get a list of all available environments.